simonesilvestroni/m2m-website/_pages/now.md

 ## Sound design

-Since the goal is to get hired by a video game company, I'm studying the audio middleware tools **Wwise** and **FMOD**.
-Despite my past experience, I want to get up to speed with game audio technology after a [15-years hiatus](/work/sound-design/ruff-trigger-playstation2-game/).
+Since the goal is to get hired by a video game company, I'm studying the audio middleware tools **Wwise** and **FMOD** and their integration with game engines such as **Unity** and **Unreal**.
+Despite [my past experience](/work/sound-design/ruff-trigger-playstation2-game/), I want to get up to speed with game audio technology after a 15-years hiatus.

-The main focus is on Wwise: I've already completed the 101 and 201 courses, while right now I'm at the final stages of 251.
-I haven't decided on whether trying to get certified or not.

-As part of my daily routine, I'm practicing field recording, Foley, sound design creation using synthesis, editing and finalizing the production with [REAPER](/blog/tag/reaper/).
+As part of my daily routine, I'm practicing field recording, Foley, sound design creation with synthesis (in particular using Phase Plant by Kilohearts), editing and finalizing the production with [REAPER](/blog/tag/reaper/).

 The short-term goal is to complete a good sound design reel.

 ## Music

-While I'm laying down the structure for the German remix of my song _Skinny Kid_, I'm also planning a follow-up album to [_After 1989_](/work/music/after-1989/).
-Currently, I'm at the preliminar synopsis stage.
+With the follow-up album to [_After 1989_](/work/music/after-1989/) currently in stand-by, I'm laying down the structure for the German remix of my song _Skinny Kid_.

 ## Reading

-I usually struggle to focus on one book at a time.
-My Kobo tells me I'm currently reading something in the range of 17 or 18 books.
+I struggle to focus on one book at a time.
+My Kobo tells me I'm reading something in the range of 18 books.
 However, I’ve recently managed to focus on [*Kallocain* by Karin Boye](https://en.wikipedia.org/wiki/Kallocain).

 ## Growth?